personium/website/src/app-developer/launch_from_homeapp.md

 The remaining section describes the following specifications of the HomeApp.

 * Parameters passed from the HomeApp when the app is launched
-* Processing to be done after launching the application
+* Process to be performed by the app

 Caution: Personium core version 1.6.9 or above required